What pressure should my boiler be set at?

 Pressure loss is the most common boiler pressure problem you’re likely to come across.
 It might happen a couple of times a year, but it’s very easy to fix.

-If you have a system or conventional boiler with a pressure gauge near your hot water cylinder, you’ll have a valve in the pipework – usually near the red vessel and the pressure gauge.
+If you have a system or conventional boiler with a boiler pressure gauge near your hot water cylinder, you’ll have a valve in the pipework – usually near the red vessel and the pressure gauge.
 Just open this valve a little and you should see the pressure gauge rise.
 Keep filling until it’s between 1 and 1.5 bar, then close it.

 If you have a combi boiler, just follow these step-by-step instructions: